EskoSalaka/mtg-deckbuilder/README.md

 https://deckstats.net/deckbuilder/ or https://manastack.com/home.
 It is made purely for fun & practice purposes, but it will also have a few useful features!

-Currently, both the frontend and backend are deployed in https://mtg-deckbuilder-api.herokuapp.com
+Currently, both the frontend and backend are deployed in https://mtg-deckbuilder-api.herokuapp.com, and its usable with a few bugs and some missing functionality.

 # The project